 One cuisine I will never get tired of is Japanese.
-I can have sushi for breakfast, donkatsu for lunch and soba for dinner and my world would be complete.
-I can’t even say the same for Korean food – and I grew up eating Korean food everyday!
+I can have sushi for breakfast, tonkatsu for lunch and soba for dinner and my world would be complete.
+I can’t even say the same for Korean food – and I grew up eating Korean food every day!
 Constantly seeking out new Japanese dishes, I came across one classic that I haven’t tried before, Japanese sake clams or Asari no Sakamushi.
 Like many Japanese recipes, these clams are prepared with minimal ingredients yet deliver on flavor.
 The perfect recipe for a busy night or a chilly day.

 **Helpful tips and common mistakes

 I find that most clams dishes are easy to prepare.
 All you need is a solid sauce base and fresh clams to make one standout meal.
 These Japanese sake clams do just that with just a few ingredients.